hpsilva/hpsilva.github.io/_posts/2015-12-12-regular-expressions.md

 <a href='https://en.wikipedia.org/wiki/Regular_expression'>**Regular expressions**</a> are a powerful tool to deal with various kinds of string coding challenges.

-They are a domain spacific language (DSL) that is present as library in most modern programming languages, not only Python.
-Regular expressions are quite a popular DSL language example along with the famous SQL for database operations.
+They are a domain spacific language (DSL) that is present as library in most modern programming languages, not only exclusive to Python.
+Actually regular expressions are quite a popular DSL language example along with famous others like SQL for database operations.

 Regular exressions or RegEx are usefull for two main tasks: